What is a Medicare Advantage Plan?

 Medicare Advantage Plans – What Are They?

 In very simple terms, a Medicare Advantage plan, although administered by private insurance companies, replaces Original Medicare and provides the same coverage as Original Medicare but with additional covered services.
-The enrollee does continue to pay their Part B premium and also the additional premium charged by the Medicare Advantage insurance company.
+The enrollee will continue to pay their Part B premium and also the additional premium charged by the Medicare Advantage insurance company.

 There are, however, many cases when the Medicare Advantage provider does not charge a premium for their services.
 In these cases, it will depend on the area you live in and the insurance company you choose to do business with.